hamiltonGomes/hamiltonGomes/README.md

 <hr>

 - 📚 I'm a student of Internet Systems Development at UNICAP.
-- 🏗️ I'm actively studying **Java, Spring Boot, Angular and database systems** to create increasingly complex backend projects, while also exploring **cloud computing with Azure.**
+- 🎲 I'm passionate about technology, board games and cinema.
 - 👨‍💻 I currently work on the CIn/Motorola Project as a Software Developer in Test Automation.
-In this position I use resources from **Python, Flask, Pytest, Selenium, Jenkins and others.**
+In this position I use resources from **Python, Flask, Pytest, Selenium, Jenkins, Jira API and others.**

 - 💻 My skills: